-For goodness sake… if you don’t want that much frosting on the gingerbread (but it’s soooo good!), just cut the icing quantity in half.
-Lightly dust the icing on the gingerbread with ground nutmeg.
+If you don’t want that much frosting on the gingerbread (but it’s soooo good!), simply cut the icing quantity in half.
+Lightly dust the frosted gingerbread loaf with ground nutmeg.

 Sure hope you will try this recipe for Starbucks gingerbread (a copycat recipe).
-I’m going to make it again around Christmas time… can’t wait!
+I’m going to make it again around Christmas time, and I can’t wait!
 Have a wonderful day!

 Looking For More Recipes For “Sweet” Bread Loaves?